Efficient estimation of error bounds for quantum multiparametric imaging with constraints: Fisher information, probabilities, and resolution

-where $E^{(\pm)}(\mathbf r, t)$ are positive(negative)-frequency field operators.
-Practically, the $n$-th order correlation function $G^{(n)}$ describes the rate of $n$-photon coincidence events for specified detection positions and time delays.
-If the main source of the detected signal fluctuations is the shot noise, the expression (\ref{eq:FIM_score}) can be simplified and takes the form (see, e.g. \cite{len2020resolution,tsang2017subdiffraction,mikhalychev2021fisher,mikhalychev2021lost}):
+From practical point of view, the $n$-th order correlation function $G^{(n)}$ describes the rate of $n$-photon coincidence events for specified detection positions and time delays.
+The signal component $S_i(\boldsymbol{\theta})$ describes the mean number of the corresponding coincidence events, while the component $Y_i$ of a random signal realization $\mathbf{Y} = (Y_1, Y_2, \ldots)$ equals the realized (integer) number of such events.